mstksg/inCode/copy/entries/blog-pp-fay.md

 #### Deploying fay

 Deploying fay ain't all too bad.
-I [deploy binaries][heroku], however, so I was unable to ever process fay on my limited-access production server because it requires `ghc-pkg`.
+I [deploy binaries][heroku], however, so I was unable to ever process fay on my limited-access production server because it requires `ghc-pkg` (installed under `/usr/local/bin`) among other things...I probably could have gotten this to work, but I did not have the proper skills.
 You also need to provide the binaries and headers in `share` for all of your fay libraries in order to use them when compiling to javascript.
 So while this isn't so bad if you have the whole Haskell Platform and are compiling on your production server, I had to pre-compile my fay "binaries" before pushing...just like I have to pre-compile my regular binaries, interestingly enough.